aarontrowbridge/aarontrowbridge.github.io/_posts/2021-06-13-pseudovectors.md

 >v \rightarrow v' = \det(-I) (-I)v = v,
 >$$
 >
->which is exactly what it means for a vector to be invariant under inversion.
+>which is exactly what it means for a pseudovector to be invariant under inversion.

 >**Under a General Improper Rotation** (i.e., $$A = (-I)R$$),
 >